 - Peripheral vision at least 105 degrees from the helmet midline

-Snell Memorial Foundation Standards
+Snell Memorial Foundation Standard

 The Snell Memorial Foundation requires that helmets meet the standards required by the DOT in addition to passing the following tests: